A toy model for background independent string field theory: Gauge theories associated to graded Lie ( -) algebras

 where the brackets are those determining $L_\infty$-structure.
 Furthermore, gauge symmetries are determined by $Q$ through

 where $\Xi$ is a generic element of ghost degree $0$ (gauge parameter).
 Explicitly, this gives

 Conversely, a perturbative gauge theory gives rise to an $L_\infty$-algebra.
 Indeed, for a perturbative gauge theory the BV supermanifold of fields, antifields and ghosts can be taken to be a linear supermanifold and the theory is determined by a BRST differential $Q$ which is a formal series in coordinates.
 This data is equivalent to that of an $L_\infty$ algebra through~\eqref{Q-general}.
 More abstractly, this can be expressed as a known statement that $L_\infty$ algebras are in 1:1 with formal $Q$-manifolds; the respective categories are equivalent.
-Although for a perturbatove gaueg theory the $L_\infty$ structure is 1:1 with BV formulation the formulation of gauge theories in terms of $L_\infty$-algebras can be quite useful (see e.g.~\cite{Jurco:2018sby} and references therein).
+Although for perturbative gauge theories the $L_\infty$ description can be inferred from the BV one, the $L_\infty$-description can be quite useful (see e.g.~\cite{Jurco:2018sby} and references therein).
 Let us however mention a few important subtleties: \begin{itemize}

 \item The above discussion is given at the level of equations of motion.
 To work with Lagrangian theories one needs a compatible symplectic structure on the Q-manifold or a suitable invariant inner product on the $L_\infty$-algebra.